By Tim Cranny

 This means someone, somewhere, has to be a PCI and security expert and be available to your merchants.
 A critical part of putting together a PCI program is either finding someone in-house to be that expert or finding a partner company that can fill that role for you.
 ISOs (or their partners) need to have an entire support program in place, including things like e-mail support.

 PCI is not just a passive process, and your merchants need to actually do things to either get compliant or to get validated.
 They will need help with these activities just as much (or more) as they do with the initial assessment phase.
-If you don't provide that assistance, both you and your merchants will get disappointing results and
+If you don't provide that assistance, both you and your merchants will get disappointing results and be frustrated.

 Your merchants will need help with at least the following: